 Generally patients have 3 years from the date that they first became aware that they had suffered an injury to bring a claim for compensation against a dentist.
 There are limited circumstances in which this can be extended.
 However, bear in mind that patients who suffer from a “disability” resulting in an “unsound mind” have no such limitations.
-Dentists are therefore advised to retain patient records in these circumstances beyond the ten year minimum.
+Dentists are therefore advised to retain dental patient records in these circumstances beyond the ten year minimum.
 The reason should be recorded in the practice appraisal.

 Suggestions that patient notes should be retained forever on the basis that a legal claim might be forthcoming cannot be justified.
 GDPR requires the practice to weigh up the legitimate interests of the practice against the individual’s right to privacy in a more nuanced and considered way.

-The Department of Health and GDC is alarmingly quiet regarding the retention of “private” patient records, so those that fall outside the NHS.
+The Department of Health and GDC is alarmingly quiet regarding the retention of “private” patient records, ie. those that fall outside the NHS.
 Where private treatment is given within an NHS practice the NHS Code of Practice applies.
 A common sense approach should be taken to the retention of private patient’s records, and we would advise following the NHS guidance as best practice.

+The value of patient dental records is not to be overlooked, and it is important that dentists take care of their paper and digital records.
 Paper records can be destroyed by incineration, pulping or shredding (using a cross cut shredder) under confidential conditions.
 Under no circumstances should domestic waste or rubbish tips be used for disposal.
 Keep a record of the method of destruction as well as the appraisal decisions.
 Companies providing this service should provide you with a certificate of destruction.

-For digitally held records it is important to note that records that are “archived” are not considered to be deleted for the purposes of data protection laws.
+For digitally held dental records it is important to note that records that are “archived” are not considered to be deleted for the purposes of data protection laws.
 However, the ICO has indicated that under the Data Protection Act if information can be deleted from a live environment and is not readily accessible, then this will suffice for destruction of data under the Data Protection Act.
 It seems unlikely that this guidance will change under GDPR.